-Reduce churn + maximize subscription revenue with AI (VB Live)
+Reduce churn + maximize subscription revenue with machine learning (VB Live)

 This is less than effective, less than efficient, and when the issue is not on the customer’s side, it becomes a customer service fail.

-With a machine-learned algorithm, fed on payment data from millions of customers across the world, AI-powered subscription technology can create intelligent retry schedules that are specifically tailored to each individual declined transaction, which means credit and debit card payment issues can be resolved more quickly and more efficiently — with less negative customer interaction, than a static schedule can.
+With a machine-learned algorithm, fed on payment data from millions of subscription transactions across the world, machine learning subscription technology can create intelligent retry schedules that are specifically tailored to each individual declined transaction, which means credit and debit card payment issues can be resolved more quickly and more efficiently — with less negative customer interaction, than a static schedule can.

 That means you gain access to cash sooner and on a more reliable schedule and subscribers retain uninterrupted access to your product or service.
-And since your subscription businesses relies on recurring revenue, every billing cycle in which you improve your involuntary churn rate compounds the positive effect over time on subscriber retention and total recurring revenue.
+And since your subscription business relies on recurring revenue, every billing cycle in which you improve your involuntary churn rate compounds the positive effect over time on subscriber retention and total recurring revenue.

 Subscription billing can and should be a competitive advantage.
 Learn more about how you can make a positive impact on revenue by optimizing decline management and revenue recovery strategies based on your own unique business needs when you join our latest VB Live event.